Installing SDL2 Libraries Manually on Windows

 The code execution cannot proceed because SDL2.dll was not found

-To fix this, we need to ensure the DLLs are accessible to our executable file.
-We three DLL files we need are:
+To fix this, we need to ensure our system can find the SDL libraries our program is using.
+The three DLL files we need are:

 SDL2.dll